KuronoaScarlet/Gusanitos/README.md

 - Fully working Physics Engine.
 - Navigable Map.
 - 3 Types of Physical Forces implemented: Gravity, Aerodynammics and Hydrodynamics!
-- A weapon and some targets to
+- A weapon and some targets to shoot!

 ## Controls
 - WASD: Move your Worm!